log4js-node/log4js-node/README.md

 This is a conversion of the [log4js](http://log4js.berlios.de/index.html) framework to work with [node](http://nodejs.org).
 I've mainly stripped out the browser-specific code and tidied up some of the javascript.
-It includes a basic file logger, with log rolling based on file size.
+It includes a basic file logger, with log rolling based on file size, and also replaces node's console.log functions.

-NOTE: since v0.2.0 require('log4js') returns a function, so you need to call that function in your code before you can use it.
-I've done this to make testing easier (allows dependency injection).
+NOTE: in v0.2.x require('log4js') returned a function, and you needed to call that function in your code before you could use it.
+This was to make testing easier. v0.3.x make use of [felixge's sandbox-module](https://github.com/felixge/sandbox-module), so we don't need to return a function.

-NOTE: I have disabled the console.log replacement which appeared in earlier versions, as console.log does some fancy formatting of output that log4js cannot handle.
-I don't want log4js breaking people's code mysteriously.

 ## installation